The Birthday Suit

 The Birthday Suit is a Scottish indie rock band from Edinburgh, formed in 2011 by Idlewild guitarist Rod Jones.
 Alongside Jones, the band's line-up includes Jacqueline Irvine, David Jack, Steve Morrison, Séan McLaughlin and Catrin Pryce-Jones.

-To date, the band has released two studio albums, The Eleventh Hour (2011) and A Conversation Well Rehearsed (2012), with a third, A Hollow Hole Of Riches, due for release on 4 March 2014.
+To date, the band has released three studio albums, The Eleventh Hour (2011) and A Conversation Well Rehearsed (2012) and A Hollow Hole Of Riches (2014).

 History

 Formation and The Eleventh Hour (2011)

 In late 2010, Idlewild entered an indefinite hiatus.
 Guitarist and backing vocalist, Jones, subsequently formed The Birthday Suit the following year after writing material for his second solo album.
 Jones noted:

 I started making a second solo record, then got sick of it.
 I began writing a set of completely new songs which turned out to have more of an indie rock sound, and it felt more like band material than solo stuff.
 Even though I wrote it by myself at home, it wouldn’t have been right to record it alone, so I got a small band together.
 The name of The Birthday Suit was sort of an in-joke that stuck.

 Jones elaborated, "With the addition of a few friends and local musicians it took on a new life and it was really apparent that it was a group of people I really wanted to play with."

 The band released its debut album, The Eleventh Hour, in late 2011, and followed its release with multiple performances in Glasgow and Edinburgh during the next year.
 The band performed at T in the Park and Wickerman Festival, and subsequently began working on a follow-up album.